ys-zhang/obsidian-vault-research/Testing/falsify and Internal shrinking.md

 ## selective shrinking

-In some cases we want to skip shrinking part of the sub-tree if it is unused in the result. recall [[Monad#Selective Applicative Functors|selective functors]], which supports _speculative execution_,
+In some cases we want to skip shrinking part of the sub-tree if it is unused in the result. recall [[Applicative Functor#Selective Applicative Functors]], which supports _speculative execution_,

 ```haskell
 class Applicative f => Selective f where